DePaul University: College of Science and Health

+The College of Science and Health (CSH) was established in 2011.
+Prior to 2011, many departments lived inside the College of Liberal Arts and Sciences (such as Mathematical sciences and Physics), while several new programs (Neuroscience, Engineering) only began after CSH's founding.
 Courses are primarily offered on the Lincoln Park Campus.
-Notable professors include psychology professors Suzanne T. Bell, Joseph R. Ferrari, and Leonard A. Jason.
-The community and clinical-community psychology programs won the Award for Excellence in Education Programs from the Society for Community Research and Action (SCRA Division 27 of the American Psychological Association); DePaul's program was the first recipient of the award, given for the first time in 2007.
+Notable professors include psychology professor Leonard A. Jason and professor of mathematical sciences Bridget Tenner.

+This college offers undergraduate majors in Biological Sciences, Chemistry and Biochemistry, Environmental Science and Studies, Health Sciences, Mathematical Sciences, Neuroscience, Occupation Therapy, Physics and Astrophysics, Engeening, Psychology, Nursing, Science Education, and Speech Language Pathology.
+In addition, many programs are offered at the graduate, associate, and non-degree levels in this college.

 School of Music

 DePaul's School of Music has more than two dozen members of the Chicago Symphony Orchestra and the Lyric Opera of Chicago as faculty.
 The School of Music was named as one of the "Schools That Rock" in the 2005 Rolling Stone guidebook that evaluated collegiate music schools nationally.
 In 2007, Fortune Small Business recognized its performing arts management major as one of the 24 best cross-discipline programs for entrepreneurs.
 In addition to degrees in jazz and concert performance, music composition, music education and jazz studies, DePaul has programs in sound recording technology and performing arts management.
 According to an article released on May 22, 2017, from DePaul's student newspaper, The DePaulia, the new music school building is to be named after former President Fr.
 Holtschneider, who stepped down as president in June 2017.
 In a statement, Bill Bennett, outgoing chair of the board of trustees, said the decision to rename the school to the Holtschneider Center for Music and Performance was to recognize Holtschneider's appreciation "for all things musical".
 Notable prior faculty members included Sergei Tarnowsky, Samuel Lieberson, and Richard Czerwonky.